Niko-Drossos/Express-Media-Storage/Api-Documentation.md

 (Im not sure what im going to add yet)
 GET
 /:userId
+/media-titles
+/my-files

+POST
+/follow/:userId
+/unfollow/:userId

 file
 GET
-/get/:username      (Gets and returns the folder data) /get/:username/:date
+- /get/:username      This might be removed

 POST
-/upload/folder/:username/:date  (Uploads a group of files)
+/upload  (Uploads a batch of files)
+/delete

 vote (future plan, not yet implemented)